ihmeuw/vivarium/docs/source/concepts/lookup.rst

 when the table itself is called.
 This means the lookup table only needs to be called with a population index -- it gathers the population information it needs itself.
-It also means the data must be available in the :term:`population state table <State Table>` with the same column name.
+It also means the data must be available in the :term:`population state table <Population State Table>` with the same column name.

 In the table below is an example of (unrealistic) data that could be used to create a lookup table for a quantity of interest about a population,